contentstack/bulk-publish-entries-assets/README.md

 - Publish the assets of a stack
 - Publish the entries of a stack
 - Unpublish entries/assets of a stack
+- Publish edits made on entries on particular environment
+- Publish entries/assets from one environment to other
+- Publish Localized entries when nonlocalized field of master Entry is updated
+- Update and publish entries when a new field is added to content type
+- Revert published entries through script from logs

 ### Usage
 #### Install dependencies: